EnterpriseDB/tpa/RELNOTES.md

 ### Minor changes

+- TPA-634 Support Oracle Linux 7 and 8 on the Docker platform

+  Support for AWS platform is underway.

 - TPA-626 Improve CAMO commit_scope generation during reconfigure

   Ensure that commit_scope for CAMO enabled partners is generated using